ADIKURWA/ESP32Marauder/Flipper-Zero.md

 If you are having issues with your Marauder installation either with the install process or with the firmware usage, be sure to check if your issue has already been solved in [FAQ](../faq).
 If not, feel free to join my [Discord](https://discord.gg/invite/w5JmasxvKA) to request help from the community or submit an [issue](https://github.com/justcallmekoko/ESP32Marauder/issues)

 ### Tethered Usage
 Marauder can be used via its [command-line interface](cli) supplemented by the Flipper Zero USB-to-UART bridge and a PC/Laptop.
 The goal is to eventually get the Flipper Zero to offer a bluetooth connection to facilitate a Serial-over-Bluetooth bridge to the WiFi Dev Board so everything can be done over mobile phone.
+For tethered use, follow these steps...
+1. Connect your dev board to your flipper zero and power it on
+2. Connect your flipper zero to your PC/Mobile phone via USB-C
+3. On your flipper, open the USB-UART Bridge via the GPIO menu
+4. Configure the bridge to use USB channel 0 with baud 115200
+5. On your PC or mobile device, open a serial connection to the Flipper Zero with baud 115200
+    - Be sure to check what COM port your flipper zero is on so you know what to connect to

 ### Untethered Usage
 If you would like to use the Flipper Zero and it's WiFi dev board flashed with Marauder as a standalone unit without a PC or mobile phone attached, install [flipperzero-firmware-wPlugins](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/releases/latest) by [RogueMaster](https://github.com/RogueMaster) on your Flipper Zero.
 It features an interface directly available on the Flipper Zero menu which allows full control of the Marauder firmware running on the dev board.